runpod/docs/docs/cli/projects/get-started.md

 You'll learn how to include dependencies in your project and how to use the RunPod API to run your code.

 You might have noticed that the function to get an IP address uses a third-party dependency, `requests`.
-This means, by default it's not included in Python or the RunPod environment.
+This means by default it's not included in Python or the RunPod environment.

 To include this dependency, you need to add it to the `requirements.txt` file in the root of your project.